6 Incredible Health Benefits of Flax Seed

 Flaxseed keeps your cholesterol in check

 Are you suffering from high cholesterol?
-Left untreated, your arteries could become clogged leading to a heart attack or stroke.
-Flaxseed can help according to studies.
-Interestingly enough, though, it only has the ability to lower the cholesterol of men according to Iowa State University researchers.
+Left untreated, your arteries could become clogged, leading to a heart attack or stroke.
+Flaxseed can help though, according to studies.
+Interestingly enough, though, it only has the ability to lower the cholesterol of men, according to Iowa State University researchers.
 So, while they caution that it cannot match the cholesterol-lowering effects of prescription medication, if you're looking for a drug-free, relatively inexpensive way to treat your problem, consider taking flaxseed lignan tablets or sprinkling some ground flaxseed overtop of your meals.
 Plus, any heart-healthy boost of nutrients helps.

 Courtesy of Men's Fitness

 More content from Healthy Eating

 - – 11 Amazing Side Effects of Eating a Banana Every Day

 - – This Is the Best Eating Habit for Type 2 Diabetes, New Study Says

 - – This Is the #1 Best Breakfast for Your Heart, According to a Dietitian

 - – This May Be the #1 Best Food to Prevent Breast Cancer, New Study Says